On the invariance of the string topology coproduct

-the extension by 0 of the coproduct induced by the natural splitting $H_*(\La M)\cong H_*(\La M,M)\op H_*(M)$ (declaring the coproduct to be zero on the summand where it was not defined).
-The coproduct $\poc$ shares the nice properties of the original coproduct $\vee$, and detects {\em intersection multiplicity} of homology classes in the loop space, the largest number $k$ such that any representing chain of a given homology class in $H_*(\La M)$ necessarily has a loop with a $k$-fold self-intersection at its basepoint.
-(See \cite[Thm B, Thm D]{HinWah0}.)
+Iterations of this coproduct detects {\em intersection multiplicity} of homology classes in the loop space, the largest number $k$ such that any representing chain of a given homology class in $H_*(\La M)$ necessarily has a loop with a $k$-fold self-intersection at its basepoint.
+(See \cite[Thm 3.10]{HinWah0}.)

-While the above products and coproducts are all induced by chain maps, we will only consider in the present paper the induced maps in homology/cohomology.

 It has been shown by several authors that the Chas-Sullivan product is homotopy invariant, in the sense that a homotopy equivalence $f:M_1\to M_2$ induces an isomorphism $\La f:H_*(\La M_1)\to H_*(\La M_2)$ of algebras with respect to the Chas-Sullivan product (see \cite[Thm 1]{CKS},\cite[Prop 23]{GruSal},\cite[Thm 3.7]{Cra}).
-This result left open the question whether a more complex operation like the Goresky-Hingston coproduct would, or would not, likewise be homotopy invariant.
-Note that a coproduct of the same flavour was used in \cite[Sec 2.1]{CELN} to define the differential in {\em string homology}, a knot invariant that detects the unknot.
+In contrast, a coproduct of the same flavor was used in \cite[Sec 2.1]{CELN} to define the differential in {\em string homology}, a knot invariant that detects the unknot.